-So you’re making the pilgrimage to Alexandra Road… Want to make the most out of your trip?
-We’re spilling the deets on award-winning hawker food, budget shopping and some hidden gems in the neighbourhood!
+So you’re making the pilgrimage to Alexandra Road… We’re spilling the deets on award-winning hawker food, budget shopping and some hidden gems in the neighbourhood!

 Queenstown holds bragging rights to a string of firsts for Singapore – the first sports complex, satellite town, and HDB apartments to name a few.
 Nuggets of culture aside, this unpretentious neighbourhood is also sprawling with hidden gems.
 From Michelin Bib Gourmand eateries and cool cafes to old school classics, factory outlet shopping to a swanky new hotel with a rooftop bar, here’s all you need to know about Queenstown.